bluejay472/TouchSlider/README.md

 1. Arduino that supports the Keyboard() function - there are only a handful that do, make sure you have the right one!
 2. A breadboard (with enough space for selected number of keys)
 3. 10M - 100K resistors, NOTE: these do not have to have the same resistance values, as you will be manually calibrating the threshold for each key (also make sure you have one for each key!)
 4. Wires, lots of wires.
-You will be needing Male -> Male and Female -> Male (you will need two Male -> Male and one Female -> Male per key) <- Long Male->Male wires recommended!!
+You will be needing Male -> Male and Female -> Male (you will need two Male -> Male and one Female -> Male per key) Long Male->Male wires recommended!!
 5. The Keys themselves.
 These can be out of any conductive material, in my model, I used copper foil tape.
 6. General soldering materials (I used a soldering iron and some solder wire)
 7. (Optional) a sort of protective cover.
 The keys can sense resistance through some materials.
 In my model, I am using simple paper as a cover for my keys, but will eventually add an 1/8" plexiglass cover over the paper.

-Note: If you are directly touching the key, static electricity can damage the recieving pin.
+Note: If you are directly touching the key (no protective cover), static electricity can damage the recieving pin.
 Some people put low-value resistors in between the key and the receiving pin just in case.

 Required Software:
 1. The Arduino software: https://www.arduino.cc/en/software